falconx/trello/README.md

 ## Issues

-* Prevent body scrolling on when modal is present — Mostly an issue on mobile
+1. Prevent body scrolling on when modal is present — Mostly an issue on mobile
+1. `activeDragCardId` state will unnecessarily be stored in localStorage (See `AppContext.tsx`)

+  Not a big deal now but could bloat our local storage when adding more features which require temporary global state.

+  We could have a seperate typedef for stored global state and have `activeDragCard` use `useState` instead of `useLocalStorage`.